Omnija/nds-undub/README.md

 # NDS Undubbing
 ### Notes
-This is for Undubbing NDS Games, with a xDelta formated patches.
+This is for Undubbing NDS Games (Sound and Voices), with a xDelta formated patches.

+## Patches

 - Mega Man Battle Network 5 - Double Team DS
 - Final Fantasy IV